 60 hours

-In order to successfully complete the program and earn 3 ECTS credits, the student is required to fulfill the following academic requirements:
+In order to successfully complete the program and earn 3 ECTS credits, participants are required to:

-- Preparation and presentation of a project or essay, in accordance with the requirements of the specific course
+- Prepare and present a project or essay in accordance with course requirements

-- Participation in all lectures, workshops and other teaching activities provided by the Summer School of Forensic Psychology program
+- Participation in all lectures, workshops, and teaching activities

 - Coffee breaks during all teaching days